Page Reviewed / Updated - Apr. 2019

 Age – generally participation in this program is limited to persons aged 60 and older.
 However, an exception is made for persons with a disability, as determined by the Social Security Administration.
 All participants must be at least 18 years of age.

 Need or Functional Ability – applicants must have a need for care.
 For most program participants, this is demonstrated by the fact that they are being discharged from a nursing home or hospital and cannot receive the level of care they require at home.

-Assets – In 2018, the applicant can have no more than $2,000 in countable assets.
-While that number sounds very low, many assets are exempt from counting for benefits eligibility purposes.
+Assets – In 2019, the applicant can have no more than $2,000 in countable assets.
+While that number might sound very low, many assets are exempt from counting for benefits eligibility purposes.
 A qualified benefits adviser can guide individuals, couples, and the seniors' families through the options to qualify for RSS when eligibility is not clear.
 Learn more.

 The RSS Program provides cash assistance to be applied towards the cost of "rent" in assisted living, adult foster care or adult family care homes.
 Acceptance into the RSS program also entitles the individual to Ohio Medicaid's medical and prescription drug coverage benefits.
 Once the beneficiary is residing in adult foster care or assisted living, they receive room, board, personal care assistance, medication oversight and are able to participate in the recreational and social activities offered by their home provided there is not an additional charge.

 The Residential State Supplement is administered by the Ohio Department of Mental Health and Addiction Services (OhioMHAS), in collaboration with the County Department of Job and Family Services.
 To see a current list of licensed facilities by county, click here.